flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

         Encap geneve
             ip: "192.168.33.33"

 ### Ryan Moats' tools

 My friend and new colleague
 [regXboi][] has put together some handy tools for parsing and sorting various output from a system running OVN.
-These tools are available at his [GitHub repo][regXboiRepo]:
+You can find these tools in his [GitHub repository][regXboiRepo]:

     git clone https://github.com/jayhawk87/ovn-doc-tools.git

-Here is a sample output of some of these handy tools:
+Example output from some of these handy tools:

     $ vagrant ssh central
     vagrant@central:~$ cd /vagrant/